MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

-1. Deploy to Heroku has issues with images url's and chatwebserver url
+1. Fix this: default avatar url: http://https://stormy-mountain-18015.herokuapp.com:26373/assets/default-gravatar.jpg

 ## TODO: Normal

+1. Deploy to Heroku has issues with images url's
 1. Can I update tslint?
 1. Autoprefixer is used by webpack.
 Can I remove it from the project dependencies?
 1. Stopping database crashes server - Can it be auto restarted?